 NC custom home cost per square foot: Home style

 The type of home you choose can make a big difference.
-A one story home has more foundation and roof, so it typically costs more per square foot than a two story home.
+A one story home has more foundation and roof, so it typically costs more per square foot to build than a two story home.

 NC custom home cost per square foot: Floor plan layout